 Detach the delicate blossom from the tree.

-In the third quatrain of the poem, after speaking coarsely to her in the previous lines the speaker changes his tone.
+In the third quatrain of ‘Consumption,’ after speaking coarsely to her in the previous lines the speaker changes his tone.
 He tells her she should not fear death or worry about the “rest” she is going to.
-“Death”will come “gently” and guide her into the next life.
+“Death” will come “gently” and guide her into the next life.
 There is no possibility that she will be treated harshly or unfairly because of her own intrinsic gentleness.

 He compares her parting to the next life to the separation of a “bloom” from a tree.
 The wind sweeps it off without struggle or pain.
 So too will be her death.